dekaratas/calculator/README.md

 - round solutions with long decimal numbers
 - implement a clear button

-While there is some functionality that I would like to add in the future I am overall satisfied with the final result.
+While it's far from polishede and there being some functionality that I would like to add in the future I am overall satisfied with the final result.
 Especially considering that styling & design is not my strong suit, I think it's not too horrible on the eyes and another big step up from my last project.